markthannah/mark/.github/ISSUE_TEMPLATE/issue.md

 ---

+**Background**
+*An explanation of the issue, why it occurs, and any workarounds currently in place.*

-**Steps to Reproduce**
+**How to Reproduce**
-*A sequential list of the steps, query, etc. which can be used to reproduce the issue.*
+*When appropriate, a sequential list of the steps, query, etc. which can be used to reproduce the issue.*

 **Expected Behavior**
 *An explanation of the behavior or data which is expected.
 This will diverge from the steps listed above.*